Adopting a child in Florida is a great way to build your forever family.

 Foster adoption is utilized by many hopeful adoptive parents who are open to welcoming older children into their forever families.
 Although domestic infant adoption seems to be more popular and considered among hopeful adoptive parents, the foster adoption route is a great opportunity for these families to grow in love.

 Foster adoption is not always the quickest route to growing a forever family.
 Not every child in the foster system is eligible for adoption.
-Remember that these children are often experiencing trauma, broken homes, and broken family relationships.
+Remember that these children are often experiencing trauma, complicated homes, and strained family relationships.
 They may not understand what it is like to live in a nurturing home with parents who are attentive to their children’s needs.
 This can pose some challenges.
 But when strong families open their homes to these children–young and old–another child gets at least a chance to have something positive and what feels like normal.
 If the opportunity is presented to adopt a child in the foster care system, the child and family will decide together if that is what is wanted by both parties.
 The adoption process may look slightly different in these cases, but the general idea is the same.
 A family will apply for adoption, finalize the legalities of guardianship and parental responsibility, and the family will go before a judge to finalize the adoption.

 If you can open your home and heart to older children, the rewards can be exponential.
 One of the hard things about being a foster parent can be that many older children have a behavioral or psychological issue or even some other mental illness.
 This can be daunting even in small children, but families can work together to help children feel more comfortable, no matter what age your foster child may be.